Neil Simon, Broadway's master of comedy, dies at 91

 NEW YORK (AP) — Playwright Neil Simon, a master of comedy whose laugh-filled hits such as "The Odd Couple," ''Barefoot in the Park" and his "Brighton Beach" trilogy dominated Broadway for decades, has died.
 He was 91.

-The theater world mourned his death, with actor Josh Gad calling Simon "one of the primary influences on my life and career."
+The theater world quickly mourned his death, including actor Josh Gad, who called Simon "one of the primary influences on my life and career."
 Playwright Kristoffer Diaz said simply: "This hurts."

 For seven months in 1967, he had four productions running at the same time on Broadway: "Barefoot in the Park"; "The Odd Couple"; "Sweet Charity"; and "The Star-Spangled Girl."